Kava vs. Kratom

 A wealth of evidence confirms that drinking Kava can improve sociability, alleviate stress and anxiety, ease pain, foster physical relaxation, and create a euphoric sensation.

-On the other hand, Kratom, as a psychoactive drug, can make people more lively, vocal, and social with small doses; but with higher amounts come sedation, pain relief, and an overall ethereal experience.
+On the other hand, Kratom, which provides similar effects to opiates, can make people more lively, vocal, and social with small doses; but with higher amounts come sedation, pain relief, and an overall ethereal experience.

-So you may be thinking...they don't seem that different...but:
+So you may be thinking...they don't seem that different...but there are a few factors which set them apart:

 Although there is relatively limited research on Kratom, the primary psychoactive components are believed to be alkaloids mitragynine and 7-hydroxy mitragynine.
 Of these two, the latter is known for having an analgesic effect on animals when ingested orally.